-While the focus of this study was to evaluate the statistical consequences of effort reduction when collecting age and length samples on bottom trawl surveys, our stated goal was to address the tradeoffs between stock assessment input data uncertainty and workforce health and efficiency.
+While this study focused on evaluating the statistical consequences of effort reduction when collecting age and length samples on bottom trawl surveys, our stated goal was to address the tradeoffs between stock assessment input data uncertainty and workforce health and efficiency.
 We showed that the combined sex and sex-specific length frequency sampling can be reduced from current sampling levels without major consequences to length composition uncertainty.
 While collecting total length frequency data is cheap in terms of effort required, determining sex from a fish requires additional effort.
 Collecting age samples requires additional effort beyond determining the sex of a fish, including extraction of the sagittal otoliths which are then prepared and read in an ageing laboratory.
 The cost of age reading for several stocks evaluated here is summarized in Lambert et al. (2017) and further evaluated in Siskey et al. (2023).
 In short, the monetary expense of each otolith is not inconsequential and the savings to an agency as a result of reduced age sampling could be in the tens of thousands of dollars (USD).
 However, Siskey et al. (2023) showed that there are downstream effects of increased uncertainty in assessment model estimates of the over fishing limit when age sampling is reduced.
 Buffers in catch limits based on estimates of uncertainty in derived assessment quantities (e.g., Prager et al. 2003) are not used in the North Pacific.
-In areas where these types of buffers are used, a reduction in age composition sampling would lead to greater assessment uncertainty and directly impact the value of fisheries through a reduction in catch..
+In areas where these types of buffers are used, a reduction in age composition sampling would lead to greater assessment uncertainty and directly impact the value of fisheries through a reduction in catch.
 However, from a survey effort perspective when collecting otoliths, it may be more efficient to collect less otoliths from any given haul while at the same time increase the number of hauls from which otoliths are collected.